Some phenomena in tautological rings of manifolds: Tautological relations and finite generation

-In particular, for a given manifold $W$ we may take $\lambda$ to be the partition of $n = (d_{ev}+1) \cdot (d_{odd}+1)$ with Young diagram equal to the rectangle $(d_{ev}+1) \times (d_{odd}+1)$, so that we have $S_\lambda(C) \simeq *$ and hence by \eqref{eq:trace1} we have the relation
+In particular, for a given manifold $W$ we may take $\lambda$ to be the partition of $n = (d_{ev}+1) \cdot (d_{odd}+1)$ with Young diagram equal to the rectangle $(d_{ev}+1) \times (d_{odd}+1)$, so that we have $S_\lambda(CP) \simeq *$ and hence by \eqref{eq:trace1} we have the relation

 It is a simple exercise with the Murnaghan--Nakayama rule to show that the character $\chi_\lambda$ vanishes on all $n$-cycles if both $d_{ev} > 0$ and $d_{odd}>0$.
-As $d_{ev}$ cannot be zero, because $\dim_\bQ H^0(W) \neq 0$, it follows that this relation gives a monic polynomial satisfied by $c$ if and only if $d_{odd}=0$.
+As $d_{ev}$ cannot be zero, because $H^0(W) \neq 0$, it follows that this relation is a monic polynomial in $c$ (after perhaps scaling by a rational number) if and only if $d_{odd}=0$.
 (This accounts for why we restricted to manifolds with only even rational cohomology in the first case of Theorem \ref{mainThm:A}.)